Miteshverma9/Project/README.md

 10. Predict the Attrition of HR Analytics.
 11. Predict the Income Based on Census Income Report.
 12. Predict the Loan Status Based on Loan Application Status dataset.
+13. Predict the Fraud Insurance claims Based on Insurance Claim dataset.